 This post may include affiliate links.
 Please read my disclosure policy.

-You have probably heard of smoked salmon brine, where you use dry brine or wet brine to infuse flavor.
+You may know how to make a smoked salmon brine, where you use dry brine or wet brine to infuse flavor.
+And you probably know how to brine chicken and that you always brine a turkey.

 For this recipe, you need kosher salt.
 Do not use table salt.